alifzab/FinalProject_Govt670/README.md

 To access the data requried for this analysis, please use the following google drive link: https://drive.google.com/drive/u/0/folders/1S8VdkC7a0IfHzqyoUkV9ORWfm6rJUpQk

+The data can also be found directly from the VDem Institute using this link: https://www.v-dem.net/en/data/data/v-dem-dataset-v111/

 Please note that users should place the .rds file into a subfolder within the project named "Data".
 Alternatively, the entire folder in the drive could be downloaded as is into the main project folder.
 This will allow the .rmd to run/knit without any alteration of the code.

 Should there be any inquiries, please direct them to az8465a@student.american.edu or alifiskandarzabidi@gmail.com